SeisComP/seiscomp/doc/base/overview.rst

    The RecordStream interface provides flexible access to waveform data.

-Taken together, this design gives SeisComP operators much flexibility.
+Taken together, this design gives |scname| operators much flexibility.
 Since messages can be exchanged between different computers, and waveform data can be obtained from many sources, the different modules do not all have to be on a single computer.
-Multiple operators can connect to a single SeisComP installation from their own computers.
+Multiple operators can connect to a single |scname| installation from their own computers.

 Station metadata
 ================